 Fees & Rebates

 Please contact the clinic for the Schedule of Fees.
 Fees are payable on the day of service by cash or credit-card.
 We do accept cash (exact amount only) but do not carry change or cash on premises.
-HICAPS payment and Medicare processing facilities are available.
-EFTPOS and HICAPS facilities will be available soon.
+HICAPS payment and Medicare processing facilities are available (HICAPS only available in Eltham rooms).
 Cancellation fees may apply if less than 24 hours notice is provided for a cancelled appointment.

 Private Health Fund Rebates: Babble & Munch Speech Pathology is registered with private health insurance providers.
 Please speak to your private health insurer to determine whether you are eligible for speech pathology rebates.

 Medicare Rebates: Babble & Munch Speech Pathology is a registered provider with Medicare.
 Medicare rebates may be available for some children under the Chronic Disease Management Program (formally the Enhanced Primary Care plan) and the Better Start for Children with Disabilities Program.
 Medicare rebates are able to be processed during the session at the time of payment.
 Please speak to your GP or paediatrician for more information.
 Information for GPs on the Chronic Disease Management Program is available from Speech Pathology Australia.